Date for Desert Code Camp - 2010.2 Saturday, November 13, 2010 8:00:00 AM - Saturday, November 13, 2010 5:00:00 PM

 - Being the President of INETA North America.

-- President of the South East Valley .NET User Group (SEVDNUG) in Chandler, AZ.
+- Founder of the South East Valley .NET User Group (SEVDNUG) in Chandler, AZ.

 - Serving on my City's Parks and Recreation board.